microsoft/vscode-wiki/Extension-API-process.md

 Before proposing your new API, ask yourself the following:

 - Does the proposal alter an existing API?
 If yes, it **must** be backward compatible with the existing API.
-- Does it violates it our [API guidelines](https://github.com/Microsoft/vscode/wiki/Extension-API-guidelines)?
+- Does it violate our [API guidelines](https://github.com/Microsoft/vscode/wiki/Extension-API-guidelines)?

 An API proposal is suggested, either internally or externally via a GitHub issue.
 - The issue will track the life-cycle of the API proposal
 - The issue will be labeled with `api` and `api-proposal`

-Once you submit your proposal, it will begin gather interest and pre-implementation feedback.
+Once you submit your proposal, it will begin gathering interest and pre-implementation feedback.

 #### API Proposal Implemented / Feedback Requested